-In a conversation with Outsourcing Pharma at CPHI Barcelona, Paul Quigley, principal research fellow of drug substance at Quotient Sciences, explained how continuous flow manufacturing is taking off in the production of active pharmaceutical ingredients (APIs).
+In a conversation with Outsourcing Pharma at CPHI Barcelona, Dr. Paul Quigley, principal research fellow of drug substance at Quotient Sciences, explained how continuous flow manufacturing is taking off in the production of active pharmaceutical ingredients (APIs).

 APIs are traditionally made using a method called batch manufacturing.
 This can require hundreds of tons of raw material and the drug substance manufacturing process often takes months.
 Another major disadvantage of this process is that it can be difficult to perform safely and sustainably when hazardous reagents are used at high temperatures and pressures.